FOUNDATION IN DANCE I & II

 RAD is one of the world’s most influential dance education and professional membership organisations.
 Founded in 1920, RAD set standards in UK for dance teaching, and currently have expanded into 85 countries, with 36 offices and over 14,000 members worldwide.
 RAD set global standards for exams in classical ballet – pre-level, graded and vocational, teacher training and continuing professional development for dance.
 RAD is also the longest-established and most recognised examination board for classical ballet in Singapore.

-Modern Theatre is a rhythmic dance style which incorporate the style and technique of modern, jazz, lyrical and contemporary under one umbrella.
+Modern Theatre is a rhythmic dance style which originated in America before travelling to the rest of the world.
+It incorporates the style and technique of modern, contemporary, jazz, lyrical and musical theatre under one umbrella.

 - Beginner Level (Primary for age 5-7) – Develop natural movement such as walking, running, jumping and skipping to encourage imaginative and rapid response, sense of line, coordinated movements and ability to express a feeling